 After work on ‘Shadow of Sorrow’ was complete, drummer Jasen Whyte began to suffer from a painful wrist injury which meant that playing live was not an option.
 The band decided to use the time to write and record the follow up album.
 During early 2006 My Silent Wake began working on an ambitious double album project.
 The resulting album ‘The Anatomy of Melancholy’ was released in 2007.
 That year My Silent Wake played many gigs in Switzerland, Norway and the UK and filmed two promo videos for a future DVD release with director Andrew Spencer.

 The follow-up ‘A Garland of Tears’ was recorded in a few days at the start of March ’08 with Artwork by Matt Vickerstaff.
 The album gained favourable reviews including a KKKK review in Kerrang! magazine.

-MSW has recorded an ambient / experimental album due for release in 2017 and begin the year with a tour with A Sickness Unto Death.
+MSW has recorded the ambient / experimental album ‘Invitation to Imperfection’ in 2017 and began the year with a tour with A Sickness Unto Death.

 Following the recording of ‘There Was Death’ in 2018, guitarist David MacLean (Irony of Christ) joined to replace Mike Hitchin as live guitarist and after a handful of gigs became a full-time member of the band.